timmyjose-projects/garvel/design/Scratch.md

     `Maven coordinates` refers to the (groupId, artifactId, version) tuple.

     * Install - Create the $HOME/.garvel and $HOME/.garvel/cache directories.
 The cache will contain the repositories that have been used by all Garvel projects.
+[DONE]

     * Uninstall - Delete $HOME/.garvel recursively.
+[DONE]

     * New - Create the project skeleton containg the following directories and files - Garvel.gl, src, tests.
+[DONE]

     * Build - 1).
 Create the `target` directory with `build` and `deps` directories. `build` will hold the build artifacts (class files basically), and the `deps` directory will hold the dependency graph of the current